Lionel-Kyo/Hanabi-Lang/README.md

 Note that elements in List and Dict are still mutable, due to it is not reassigning the variable.
 var varableName = value;
 ```
-Type not prvided:
+Type not provided:
 const text = "Hello World";
 const value = 12345;
 const pi = 3.14;
 const values = [1, 2, 3, 4, 5];
 const keyValues = { "a": 1, "b": 2 };

-Type prvided:
+Type provided:
 const text: str = "Hello World";
 const value: int = 12345;
 const pi: float = 3.14;